davedoesdev/simple-crypt/README.md

   - `{Object} err` If an error occurred then details of the error, otherwise `null`.

   - `{String|Buffer|Object} key` Parsed key.
 You can pass this to [Crypt.make](#cryptmakekey-options-cb).
-If the key looks like a PEM-encoded RSA key then an internal RSA key object is returned.
-If the key is an object (with `password`, `iterations` and optional `salt` properties) then an object with the following properties is returned:
+If the key looks like a PEM-encoded RSA key then an internal RSA key object is received.
+If the key is an object (with `password`, `iterations` and optional `salt` properties) then an object with the following properties is received:

     - `{Object} key` An AES encryption key derived using PBKDF2-SHA-1.